dialvare/SNO_vGPU/README.md

 r740.pemlab.rdu2.redhat.com           Ready                 master,worker            16d            v1.22.3+2cb6068
 ```

 Now, we can create the MachineConfig object to identify the kernel argument and enable the IOMMU driver.
-Apply a new label to indicate that this node has GPU by running the following command, we’ll tell the MachineConfig to look for nodes with this label:
+Apply a new label to indicate that this node has GPU by running the following command.
+We’ll tell the MachineConfig to look for nodes with this label:

 ```
 $ oc label nodes r740.pemlab.rdu2.redhat.com hasGpu=true